Accessibility Tools

 Cllr Tom Wells, Leader of the Council and Portfolio Holder for Community Services

-Responsibilities: Strategic leadership and direction, lead on emergency planning, strategic leadership and direction, corporate communications and reputation management, lead on community transport and active travel, community engagement and development including parish councils and young people/schools, leisure strategy and delivery including sports promotion, lead on links with voluntary sector, and arts and culture.
+Responsibilities: Strategic leadership and direction, Lead on emergency planning, Corporate communications and reputation management, Corporate performance and strategy, Lead on community transport and active travel, Community engagement and development including parish councils and young people / schools, Lead on links with the voluntary sector, Leisure strategy and delivery including sports promotion, Health and well being including Ageing Well.

 Cllr John Gallagher, Portfolio Holder for Resources

-Cllr John Raine, Portfolio Holder for Environmental Services
+Cllr Beverley Nielsen, Portfolio Holder for Environment

 Member Champions